Everything You Need to Know about Ground Control Points

-The standard size is a square about 60cm x 60cm (2’ x 2’).
-This shape and size is easily detectable when creating GCP marks on images before processing the flight.
-For ultra high resolution cameras or low altitude flights smaller GCPs may be acceptable.
+The standard square is about 60cm x 60cm (2’ x 2’).
+This shape and size are easily detectable when creating GCP marks on images before processing the flight.
+For ultra high resolution cameras or low altitude flights, smaller GCPs may be acceptable.
 Larger GCPs are typically only required for manned flights.
-There are numerous variations on shape, size and color.
+There are numerous variations in shape, size and color.

 Temporary Ground Control Points

 Reusable black and white checker vinyl targets can be purchased and used repeatedly.
-A freshly painted ‘X’ on the ground typically shows up very well when picking GCPs from drone images.
+A freshly painted ‘X’ on the ground typically appears very well when picking GCPs from drone images.

-The ideal color will depend entirely on the background terrain colors.
-This is affected by where you live and what time of year it is.
+The ideal colour will depend entirely on the background terrain colours.
+This is affected by where you live and the time of year.
 The contrast within the GCP itself is also important.